alice-doc/alice-analysis-tutorial/analysis/setup.md

  [ aliensh 1.0.140x (C) ARDA/Alice: Andreas.Joachim.Peters@cern.ch/Derek.Feichtinger@cern.ch]
 aliensh:[alice] [1] /alice/cern.ch/user/r/rbertens/ >
 ```
-This shell works a lot like a normal unix shell, but it is not!
-Most of the commands that you have seen earlier this week are available, but not all.
+This shell works a lot like a normal unix shell, but it is not - not all commands that you expect to find are defined.

 Move to the directory where the data we are looking for is stored